JigaoLuo/datafusion-site/content/blog/2025-07-07-user-defined-parquet-indexes.md

    // Write the index bytes
    arrow_writer.write_all(&index_bytes)?;

-   // Append metadata about the index to the Parquet file footer arrow_writer.append_key_value_metadata(KeyValue::new(
+   // Append metadata about the index to the Parquet file footer metadata arrow_writer.append_key_value_metadata(KeyValue::new(
       "distinct_index_offset".to_string(),
       offset.to_string(),